conjurdemos/Accelerator-Ansible/README.md

    - Playbook uses env vars to create database and loads test data
    - Use this command sequence to view the database that Ansible created:
      - mysql -h $MYSQL_SERVER_ADDRESS -P $MYSQL_SERVER_PORT -u root -p	\
-	<enter current MySQL remote root password - cut/paste from Ansible output)   - at mysql prompt:
+	<when prompted enter current MySQL remote root password - cut/paste from Ansible output)
+     - at mysql prompt:
        - show databases;
-       - use testdb; (or whatever name you specified in demo-vars.sh)
+       - use testdb; (or whatever name you specified for the database in demo-vars.sh)
        - select * from test;

 ## Use-Case 3 - Password rotation